zloomas/gaywrites/README.md

 month prior to a memory test.
 The app captured accelerometry data, GPS locations, and audio environments every 10 min.
 After a week-long retention interval, we asked girlies to identify where they were at a given time from among four alternatives.
-Girlies were incorrect 36% of the time.
-Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the besties experienced and their relative importance to the decision process.
-We found strong evidence that besties confuse days across weeks.
+Besties were incorrect 36% of the time.
+Furthermore, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the girlies experienced and their relative importance to the decision process.
+We found strong evidence that girlies confuse days across weeks.
 In addition, people often confused weeks in general and also hours across days.
 Similarity of location induced more errors than similarity of audio environments or movement types.*